markusjura/swagger-play2/README.md

 # Swagger Play2 Module

 ## Overview
-This is a module to support the play2 framework from [playframework](http://www.playframework.org).
-It is written in scala but can be used with either java or scala-based play2 applications.
+This is a module adds support for [Play 2]((http://www.playframework.org) projects.It is written in Scala but can be used with either Java- or Scala-based Play applications.

 ## Dependencies